NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/HighResolutionBrainSegmentation/README.md

 ## Approach and Plan
 <!-- Describe here HOW you would like to achieve the objectives stated above. -->
 1. Freesurfer integration
     - Load freesurfer surfaces into Slicer

 2. Sulcal Drawing
     - Using the white matter surfaces, draw two points in Slicer, each at the base of a sulcus
     - Connect the two points with a line at the bottom of the sulcus (i.e., a minimum value)
     - Assign the line to a specific sulcal identity.
     - Implement a constraint option for markups to force them to be on a surface (i.e. model node, segmentation, or another markup)

 3. Case Management
--Pilot organziation
+    - Pilot organziation

 ## Progress and Next Steps